NICMx/FORT-validator/docs/slurm.md

 None of the entries of the SLURM configuration are allowed to collide with each other.
 If there is a collision, the overall SLURM configuration is invalidated.

-Fort reloads the SLURM files during every validation cycle.
-If the new configuration is invalid, **it is treated as nonexistent**.
-Note that this means that an isolated mistake will temporarily drop all your SLURM overrides.
-This is intended to change in a future revision of Fort, in which the validator will fall back to the previous valid SLURM configuration on error.
+FORT validator reloads the SLURM files during every validation cycle.
+If the new configuration is invalid (due to either a syntax or content error) the validator will fall back to the previous valid SLURM configuration, and will log a message to indicate this action.

-## SLURM File Definition
+## File Definition

 ### Root